Kipper-Lang/Kipper/kipper/base/README.md

 *Note that this is a development version!
 Stable releases might take until April/May 2022*

-## Docs
+## Kipper Docs

 For proper documentation on the kipper language go [here](https://wmc-ahif-2021.github.io/Kipper-Web/)!

-*This is a project in work, and as such some docs pages can be work in progress!*
+*This is a project in work, and as such some docs pages can be incomplete or work in progress!*

 ## How to use Kipper?